Professor, School of Architecture

 Since 1997 he has headed the building technology area in the doctoral program in the College of Architecture at the Georgia Institute of Technology, where he teaches graduate courses and conducts research in the fields of building performance concepts and simulation, control of smart systems, e-Business, system monitoring and diagnostics.
 He has also established an active research record in building process studies, construction project management, web hosted collaboration, and knowledge management, dealing with the development of software tools, their interoperability and their business integration.

 In the field of energy modeling Augenbroe has led large building energy simulation projects for the development and application of energy saving technologies in buildings and residential construction.
 He has developed building energy performance metrics for large institutional real estate managers such as the General Services Administration in the US.
 He is also active in the development of communities of practice exploiting the emergence of WEB 2.0 social computing environments.
 As one of the first applications he is developing a CoP in healthcare design.

 Augenbroe recently co-authored a book on advanced topics in building performance assessment, published by SPON.
-He is Associate Editor of the Architectural Engineering and Design Management Journal (James & James), and on the scientific board of five other international journals.
+He is associate editor of the Architectural Engineering and Design Management Journal (James & James), and on the scientific board of five other international journals.
 He has published over 100 refereed papers.
-He has chaired three major conferences and delivered 7 keynote lectures at international conferences.
+He has chaired three major conferences and delivered seven keynote lectures at international conferences.
 He is board member of the International Building Performance Simulation Association (IBPSA) and was the chair of IBPSA's bi-annual conference in August 2003.
 He currently holds a visiting professor appointment at Loughborough University in the UK.